-March was a great month, specifically because I got to write about my simultaneously cursed and blessed hometown of Cleveland twice leading up to my birthday, which is also always very much a celebration of the place I was born and spent the first thirteen years of my life.
+March was a great month, specifically because I got to write about my simultaneously cursed and blessed hometown of Cleveland twice leading up to my birthday, which is also always very much a celebration of the place I was born.

 Fellow Aries Clevelander, Ben Baker-Billington, invited me to a Cleveland Tapes Revue show at this neat new venue, the Facility Theatre, and it was an incredible time.
 I got to sit at the merch table with LaToya Kent and RA Washington and speak with them informally about Cleveland, the work they have been doing for over two decades, and ways of teaching about race in America through literature in more effective ways.
 (I may have eschewed the classroom, but I am never done thinking about Great Future Seminars.)
 Then there was an amazing opening set from je’raf, who I cannot recommend seeing live more highly.
 They kept announcing they were a bunch of bands they definitely weren’t (like the Offspring and Blink 182), so I had to ask one of the members while waiting in line for the bathroom what they are actually called.